What is coaching?

 ….uh oh.

 Can you answer that question right here, right now?
-I can and it’s very freeing to have this kind of compass.
+After a lot of work and insight and reflection, I’m happy to report that I can answer it for myself.
+It’s very freeing to have this kind of compass.
 When you get me on the phone, feel free to ask me.
 I'm happy to share.
-(Hint: it’s on my home page.)

 #5: I cannot afford coaching.